Daymond1/EyeQ/README.md

 ## Installation

-1. Use installer EyeQ.msi
-OR
+There are two main methods to install the application:

+### Method 1: Using the Installer

+- Download and run the `EyeQ.msi` installer file.

+### Method 2: Building from Source

-2.1.
-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-2.2.
-Build the solution using Visual Studio or any other compatible IDE.
+2. Build the solution using Visual Studio or any other compatible Integrated Development Environment (IDE).
-2.3.
-Run the compiled executable file (EyeQ.exe) to launch the application.
+3. Run the compiled executable file (`EyeQ.exe`) to launch the application.

 ## Usage